 The firm has remained located in Fairfax County, Virginia, in the Tysons Corner area, making it convenient to several major commuting routes.
-In addition, they have opened a second location in Arlington, Virginia, in order to better serve its clients there.

 The firm’s growth has always been oriented toward having not just the right number of attorneys, but the right attorneys for the needs of our clients.

 The attorneys at Masterman Krogmann PC have interests outside the practice of law.
 The firm has financially supported a number of different organizations and activities, including:

 Masterman Krogmann PC has for several years provided financial support for the DC Rollergirls.
 While this group offers a chance to see the sport of women’s flat track roller derby played at a high level, the DC Rollergirls themselves are a 501(c)(3) tax exempt charitable organization for the outstanding contributions that they make to the Washington DC area with service projects for other charities.
 More can be learned about the DC Rollergirls at www.dcrollergirls.com.